Sinulog: Logo

-The Cebu City Historical Committee, which is responsible for the conceptualization of Sinulog as a provincial event, decided to adopt a logo to identify it as an institutionalized yearly event.
+In the 1980s, the Cebu City Historical Committee and the Cebuano community—the creators of the Sinulog Festival—adopted an official logo to establish it as a permanent annual event.
 They turned to the coat of arms of the Santo Niño, which consists of a two-headed hawk, the mark of the ruling House of Habsburg in Europe.
 At the time when Spain sent expeditions to the Philippines, it was under the Habsburg dynasty.
 The emblem represented the twin purpose of the Habsburg dynasty as "Champion of Catholicism and Defender of the Faith".
 The committee chose to use an indigenous warrior's shield, symbolizing Filipino resistance to colonization, with the Santo Niño's coat of arms printed on its face, representing the country's acceptance of Christianity.